milanchodavadiya19/Free_cavity_detection_on_tray/README.md

 # object_detection_on_tray
 identify the free cavity on the tray

+The project involved processing high-dimensional sensory data for predictive analytics and uses a microservice for the loading robot using Docker containers, zeroMQ and deep learning techniques.

 ## Getting Started

 System contains 4 python files, 1 trained model file and 2 folders.
-I have used LeNet Convolutional Neural Networks and Keras.
+I have used Deep Neural Networks, Docker containers, zeroMQ.

 ### Prerequisites
 ```
 Keras
-Scikit
-cv2
-matplotlib
-imutils
+Docker
+zeroMQ

 ```